Nature spotting and beginners botany on the South Coast of England

 Hi I’m Ruth and this is a pic of me on my local beach having a picnic a couple of years ago.

 I love spotting wildflowers, and go for a 35 minute walk a few times a week for exercise (see map below).
 Visiting the same spots regularly on my walks, I soon started to notice new flowers along the route (mostly in the pavement or on verges), and became interested in identifying as many as possible.
 I photograph them too, although often only using my smartphone.
-I recently joined Sussex Wildlife Trust, Plantlife and the Wildflower Society.
+I recently joined Sussex Wildlife Trust, Plantlife, BSBI and the Wildflower Society.

 Sussex and Kent flora